Sea anemone: Anatomy

 The venom is a mix of toxins, including neurotoxins, that paralyzes the prey so the anemone can move it to the mouth for digestion inside the gastrovascular cavity.
 Actinotoxins are highly toxic to prey species of fish and crustaceans.
 However, Amphiprioninae (clownfish), small banded fish in various colours, are not affected by their host anemone's sting and shelter themselves from predators among its tentacles.
-Several other species have similar adaptions and are also unaffected (see Mutualistic relationships).
+Several other species have similar adaptations and are also unaffected (see Mutualistic relationships).
 Most sea anemones are harmless to humans, but a few highly toxic species (notably Actinodendron arboreum, Phyllodiscus semoni and Stichodactyla spp.) have caused severe injuries and are potentially lethal.

 Digestive system

 Sea anemones have what can be described as an incomplete gut: the gastrovascular cavity functions as a stomach and possesses a single opening to the outside, which operates as both a mouth and anus.
 Waste and undigested matter are excreted through this opening.
 The mouth is typically slit-like in shape and bears a groove at one or both ends.
 The groove, termed a siphonoglyph, is ciliated, and helps to move food particles inwards and circulate water through the gastrovascular cavity.

 The mouth opens into a flattened pharynx.
 This consists of an infolding of the body wall, and is therefore lined by the animal's epidermis.
 The pharynx typically runs for about one-third the length of the body before opening into the gastrovascular cavity that occupies the remainder of the body.

 The gastrovascular cavity itself is divided into several chambers by mesenteries radiating inwards from the body wall.
 Some of the mesenteries form complete partitions with a free edge at the base of the pharynx, where they connect, but others reach only partway across.
 The mesenteries are usually found in multiples of twelve and are symmetrically arranged around the central lumen.
 They have a stomach lining on both sides, separated by a thin layer of mesoglea, and include filaments of tissue specialised for secreting digestive enzymes.
 In some species, these filaments extend below the lower margin of the mesentery, hanging free in the gastrovascular cavity as thread-like acontial filaments.
 These acontia are armed with nematocysts and can be extruded through cinclides, blister-like holes in the wall of the column, for use in defence.